brianquinlan/word-cloud-valentine/README.md

 # Be my Valentine (2019)

-As a Valentine's Day gift to my amazing wife Sophie, I wanted to create a [word cloud](https://www.wordclouds.com/) using the messages that we've exchanged since we met.
+As a Valentine's Day gift to my amazing wife, I wanted to create a [word cloud](https://www.wordclouds.com/) using the messages that we've exchanged since we met.
 We have been using Google Hangouts for most of our messages so just using the words in those messages (and ignoring text messages,